Maestro

 |---|---|---|

-priority | Inreger | Determines override order.
+priority | Inreger | Determines priority within the same layer.
 Higher values take precedence over lower ones. |

-sound_event | Identifier | Reference to a sound event ( namespace:path). |
+sound_event | Identifier | Reference to a sound event (namespace:path). |

 condition | Condition | Defines when this music definition is considered valid. |